raspberrychris/paddleboardmaster/content/post/aqua-plus-inflatable-sup.md

 ## What Activities is it Suitable For?

+* Yoga
+* Exploring
+* Treking
+* Travelling with Pets
+* Learning to Paddleboard

 ## Features

-* 1 YEAR WARRANTY ON MATERIALS.inflatable paddle boards,paddle board,inflatable paddle board,stand up paddle board,aqua plus inflatable paddle board,inflatalbe sup,paddle boards,standup paddle board,blow up paddle board,stand up paddle board inflatable,inflatable stand up paddle board,sup inflatable paddle board,portable paddle board,paddle boards for adults,sup paddle board,standing paddle board inflatable,stand-up paddle boards,standing paddle board,isup paddle board,paddle board inflatable
-* Rigid Design :It feels very similar to a hard board.The board is made of high grade Military Ultra Light PVC Drop Stitch Fabric.
-Constructed with additional PVC layer of board rails are highly strengthened the board.
+### 1 Year Warranty

+Get total peace of mind with this paddleboard as it comes with a 1 year warranty.

+### Strong, High Quality Design

+You might find that it hard to tell the difference with this Inflatable SUP from Aqua Plus and a more traditional hard board.
+The ultra light PVC drop stitch fabric means that not only is this board really light to travel with but it is high quality and won’t let you down.

+### Super Portable

-* Ultra Portable : Deflated it's only 1 foot in diameter by 38".
+Deflated it's only 1 foot in diameter by 38".
 Inflated size : 11'x33"x6" Thick.
-Weight 20.3lbs, Maximum capactiy is up to 350lbs, Stable and great for all skill levels and conditions.
+Weight 20.3lbs, the maximum capactiy is up to 350lbs, Stable and great for all skill levels and conditions.

+### Deck Features

-* Deck Features : 5mm Comfort diamond groove traction for grip.
+5mm Comfort diamond groove traction for grip.
 11pcs of 316 Stainless Steel D-Rings and bungee on front deck for storage.

-* Complete Package : Board, Adjustable aluminium paddle, Voyager ISUP travel backpack, Shoulder Strap, Coiled leash, Waterproof bag, Removable fin, Double Action Pump : during the 1st phase of the inflation use double action:clip closed,Fig.1, when the pressure arrives to a relatively higher value, use single action:clip open,Fig.2.
+## Whats in the box?

+* Aqua Plus Paddle Board
+* Adjustable aluminium paddle
+* Voyager ISUP travel backpack
+* Shoulder Strap
+* Coiled leash
+* Waterproof bag
+* Removable fin
+* Double Action Pump

 ## Verdict